guyfromtheke/guyfromtheke/content/posts/argocd-guide/setting-up-argocd-in-your-kubernetes-cluster.md

 title: "Setting Up ArgoCD in Your Kubernetes Cluster"
 date: 2025-04-27
 draft: false
-description: "A comprehensive guide to installing and configuring ArgoCD in a Kubernetes environment"
+description: "My ongoing Notes on installing and configuring ArgoCD in a [my] Kubernetes environment"
 tags: ["kubernetes", "argocd", "gitops", "devops"]
 categories: ["Infrastructure", "Kubernetes"]
 series: ["GitOps Implementation"]
 weight: 1
 ---

+## Preamble

+This is my public open repository of how I've set up ( and continuing to setup up ) of Agro CD in my K8's homelab.
+It also contains tips and tricks / commands that i have used to troubleshoot various issues.

 ## What is ArgoCD?
 ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
 It automates the deployment of applications and helps maintain their desired state by continuously monitoring your Git repositories and ensuring your Kubernetes cluster matches the defined state in your Git configuration.